Miso98/Mantis2.0/README.md

 # Mantis 2.0
 This repository contains utility functions for processing and visualizing multi-camera and multi-sensor tracking data.
-Specifically, it includes funcitonality for using the Orbbec Astra's Depth, IR, and RGBD feed and synchronizing those output streams with another USB camera that outputs RGBD.
+Specifically, it includes funcitonality for using the Orbbec Astra 2's Depth, IR, and RGBD feed and synchronizing those output streams with another USB camera that outputs RGBD.

 ## Dependencies